o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 ### Mark placeholders with angle brackets

 Use angle brackets for placeholders.
 Use the text within the brackets to tell the reader what a placeholder represents.

-For example:
+**Example**:

 ```shell
 git push origin <your-branch-name>